Stanley Chesney

-Stanley Chesney (January 19, 1910 in Bayonne, New Jersey – January 1978, in Bayonne, New Jersey) was an all around athlete best known as a U.S. soccer goalkeeper.
+Stanley Chesney (January 19, 1910 – January 1978) was an all around athlete best known as a U.S. soccer goalkeeper.
 He played in both the first and second American Soccer League and was inducted into the National Soccer Hall of Fame in 1966.

-Beyond soccer Stan was signed out of Bayonne High School by the legendary Branch Rickey to play baseball for the St. Louis Cardinals organization and played Firstbase in the Three "I" League.
-Stan also led his semi-pro NJ basketball team in scoring and was a local handball champion.
+Chesney attended Bayonne High School, where he also played varsity baseball and basketball.
+Chesney was signed out of high school by Branch Rickey to play baseball for the St. Louis Cardinals minor league organization.
+He also led his semi-pro NJ basketball team in scoring and was a local handball champion.